-Like the two noted interior designers, he imagines great possibilities for the new space being created over the summer.
+Like the two noted interior designers, he sees great possibilities for the new space that was created over the summer.

 “I think what excites me with the new space is having an opportunity to create an atmosphere,” Stewart said.
 “That’s really what I want to do is create an atmosphere.”

 “I want to see a ton of students in this space all the time,” Stewart said.

 IISS’s current space in Murray Hall was gutted, with offices housing Stewart, assistant director Qiwei Zhang and success advocate Sydney Robinson ’19 moving across the hall to the space previously occupied by CSB Student Development.
 Fourteen student employees will also occupy the area.

 “There were student complaints that they would come into IISS and this space was supposedly a student space, but it was mostly professional offices.
 It was small,” Stewart said.